New in February 2026

 Single quotation marks can also emphasise things that are so-called:

-Finally, single quotation marks can also be used for titles — but only if the font can’t be italicised:
+Finally, single quotation marks can also be used for titles — but only if the font cannot be italicised:

 quotation marks and punctuation